 - 1. Analyze deductive arguments for validity and soundness. - 2.
 Understand the difference between deductive and inductive arguments. - 3.
 Write a cogent argumentative essay. - 4.
-Respect the values of dialogue, argumentation, and principled criticism in a societal and global context. - 5.
-Explain the most important issues in philosophy and accurately characterize various opposing viewpoints on them. - 6.
-Thoroughly and accurately describe the arguments for opposing viewpoints on philosophical issues. - 7.
-Construct arguments of their own on philosophical issues and express their arguments clearly and cogently. - 8.
-Respond to objections to their own views and engage in rational dialogue on philosophical issues without resorting to logical fallacies or rhetoric. - 9.
-See philosophical questioning and rational dialogue as valuable and essential elements of a human life well lived.
+Respect the values of dialogue, argumentation, and principled criticism in a societal and global context. - Explain the most important issues in philosophy and accurately characterize various opposing viewpoints on them.